Jan. 6 panel members offer long-awaited elections reform bill

 The legislation requires “a single, accurate certificate from each state,” according to a one-pager on the bill, and allows candidates to seek a court order if a state governor fails to transmit the electoral certificate.
 It also increases the penalty for neglecting that duty from $1,000 to $25,000.

-The House Rules Committee is set to consider PERA on Tuesday, clearing the way for the bill to make it to the House floor as soon as Wednesday.
+The House Rules Committee is set to consider the Presidential Election Reform Act on Tuesday, clearing the way for the bill to make it to the House floor as soon as Wednesday.

 The legislation comes amid progress on a similar Senate package introduced in July, with two House lawmakers introducing companion legislation last week.

-The Lofgren-Cheney bill departs from the Senate’s Electoral Count Act in several ways, including requiring a higher bar to object to elections — the Senate proposal requires one-fifth backing in each chamber to do so.
+The Cheney-Lofgren bill departs from the Senate’s Electoral Count Act in several ways, including by requiring a higher bar to object to elections — the Senate proposal requires one-fifth backing in each chamber to do so.

-But their bill also eyes other areas of election protection untouched by the Senate version, including a section designed to limit the ability to delay elections.
+But the House bill also eyes other areas of election protection untouched by the Senate version, including a section designed to limit the ability to delay elections.

 The legislation only allows for delays due to a “catastrophic event” such as a natural disaster affecting a substantial portion of the state from casting ballots, and would only permit an extension of the election in the affected areas.